idio-sync/romm-comm/README.md

 - Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch

 In Progress
-- Request System: Make and manage ROM requests entirely in Discord
+- Request System: Make and manage ROM requests entirely in Discord.
+Currently functional but want to do a usability/formattiong pass.
 - RomM User Management: Manage users, automatically create RomM account for users with specific role

 Planned (if possible)
-- Generate and pass EmulatorJS launcher links via command
+- Generate and pass EmulatorJS launcher links via command or include in game details after search
 - Docker installation
 - RomM API key usage so user/pass do not have to be passed (if RomM implements creating API key)
 - Better IGDB integration (currently pulles IGDB cover url from RomM db entry for game)